 TREATMENT FOR MILD TO MODERATE DEPRESSION

-For the initial treatment of mild to moderate depression, we suggest a combination of antidepressant medication and psychotherapy.
+For the initial treatment, we suggest a combination of antidepressant medication and psychotherapy.
 Well-designed studies have shown that combination treatment is more effective than either treatment on its own.
 Nevertheless, either treatment can also be given alone, as studies have also shown that each is effective and comparable to the other.

 Despite being comparably effective, one advantage of psychotherapy is that some of its benefits often persist even after active treatment ends.
 Psychotherapy may help people develop new coping skills as well as more adaptive ways of thinking about life problems.
 The same is not necessarily true of antidepressants; many who take antidepressants alone relapse after stopping them.